Mintplex-Labs/anything-llm/server/utils/prisma/PRISMA.md

 - Always make sure to run scripts from the root level to avoid path issues.
 - Before running migrations, ensure that the Prisma schema is correctly defined to prevent data loss or corruption.
 - If you are adding a new feature or making changes that require a change in the database schema, create a new migration rather than editing existing migrations.
+- For users transitioning from the old SQLite ORM, navigate to the `server` directory and run the `sqlite:migrate` script to smoothly transition to Prisma.
+If you're setting up the project fresh, this step is unnecessary as the setup will already be using Prisma.